visit-dav/visit/src/doc/cli_manual/functions.rst

     The name of a named selection.

 properties : STARTING_VALUE
-    This optional argument lets you pass a SelectionProperties object containingthe properties that will be used to create the named selection.
-When this argument is omitted, the named selection will always be associated withthe active plot.
+    This optional argument lets you pass a SelectionProperties object containing the properties that will be used to create the named selection.
+When this argument is omitted, the named selection will always be associated with the active plot.
 You can use this argument to set up more complex named selections that may be associated with plots or databases.

 return type : CLI_return_t
     The CreateNamedSelection function returns 1 for success and 0 for failure.